alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Neubauer Family Economics and Public Policy Program <br> (The Fletcher School and the Graduate School of Arts and Sciences at Tufts University)
+subtitle: <em> Neubauer Family Economics and Public Policy Program </em> <br> (The Fletcher School and the Graduate School of Arts and Sciences at Tufts University)

 profile:
   align: right